The history of Rare varieties of rice

 In Indian traditional medical system (Ayurveda), pigmented rice has been called shastika rice & claims that it can restore imbalances in the human body.

-The demand for various types of specialty rice has been growing in modern years, which are sold for as much as 50% more than traditional rice cultivars which are Black rice, Red rice, Rajmudi rice, Kaje rice & more.
+The demand for rare and different types of rice has been growing in modern years, which are sold for as much as 50% more than traditional rice cultivars which are Black rice, Red rice, Rajmudi rice, Kaje rice & more.

 These rice are no longer hidden from its true benefits, it is a healthy variant of rice than the tedious white rice.
 Coloured rice possesses unique texture and flavour, therefore they are used as ingredient in many exotic dishes.